GeoscienceAustralia/uncover-ml/docs/installation.rst

 The following instructions may be used for other Linux distributions but the packages and package manager used may be different.
-If you require help using uncoverML with a different Linux Linux distribution, ask for help on our
+If you require help using uncoverML with a different Linux distribution, ask for help on our
 `Github Issues <https://github.com/GeoscienceAustralia/uncover-ml/issues>`_ page.

 Before installing UncoverML, ensure your OS has the following packages: